OP-DSL/Tridsolver-FPGA/Docs/HLS_Techniques.md

 }
 ```

-For the above implmentation compiler will automatically implement the ping pong buffers.
-But one disadvantage of nested loops in ping pong buffer synchronization will include arithmetic pipeline latency as well.
-Total number of clock cycles to swap the location will be clocks to read/write all the values plus arithmetic pipeline latency.
+For the above implmentation compiler will automatically infer the ping pong buffers for data movement.
+But, the disadvantage of nested loops in ping pong buffer synchronization will include arithmetic pipeline latency as well.
+Total number of clock cycles to swap the location will be clock cycles to read/write all the values plus arithmetic pipeline latency.
 This overhead become significant when Batch size is huge.
 We eliminate this overhead by manually implementing the ping pong buffers by partitioning the memory and implmenting this in a flattened loop as follows.

 ```C